philsmoot/topaz_wrapper/scripts/README.md

 $ conda activate /{working_directory_path}/topaz_wrapper/pytopaz

-# numpy has to be < 2.0 in order to prevent int overflow bug in training.
-1.24.3, 1.24.4 and 1.26.4 have worked
-# do this first so conda solving environment doesn't take forever later

-$ pip install numpy==1.24.4

 # for Bruno and 3400 enviroments install cuda dependencies
 $ conda install pytorch torchvision torchaudio pytorch-cuda=12.1 cupy cudnn cutensor nccl -c conda-forge -c pytorch -c nvidia